tinue/sharp-pocket-computer/pc1600-serial/examples/README.md

 * DEF-S Saves the program (first launch the SharpCommunicator, then press DEF-S)
 * DEF-L Loads the program (first press DEF-L, then launch the SharpCommunicator)
 * DEF-A launches a very simple test program which prints to the printer.

+## biorhythm.bas
+The program prints the biorhythm for a specific month, based on the birth date.
+It is taken from the manual of the CE-125 printer.
+While originally intended by Sharp for the PC-1250/60, it works unchanged on the PC-1600.
+For the application to work, the print output must be redirected using `SETDEV "COM1:",PO`, and the `SharpCommunicator` must be running in printer mode.